Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • lumbar;

-The inflammatory process can occur as a result of external influence on the root, then we are talking about a secondary type of disease, and directly due to problems with the nervous system, then we are talking about the primary type of disease.
+The inflammatory process can occur as a result of external influence on the root, then we are talking about a secondary type of illness, and directly due to problems with the nervous system, then we are talking about a primary type of illness.

-Symptoms for each subspecies are individual, but there are symptoms that are common to all, including:
+Symptoms for each subtype are individual, but there are symptoms that are characteristic of all, including:

 • increase in body temperature;

-• pain syndrome along the course of the nerve;
+• pain along the route of the nerve;

-• increased pain during sharp turns of the body, coughing;
+• increased pain with sudden turns of the body, coughing;

-• restriction in movements (depending on the type of ailment);
+• restriction in movement (depending on the type of illness);

 • decreased sensitivity;